headforwards-spd/headforwards-website/src/pages/info-pages/building-the-business-case-for-long-term-it-investment.md

     title: "Get it right next time "
     type: image-copy-component
 seo:
-  title: The Business Case for Long Term IT Investment | Headforwards
+  title: The Business Case for Long Term IT Investment
   description: Many clients are looking for long-term, ongoing and cost-effective
     support from their outsource partner which is what we offer here at Headforwards.